 - It’s possible that the incidence of cramp may be reduced (Anecdotal)

 - This best strategy is to stay persistently hydrated throughout the week prior to a race.

 - Pre-race ‘binge’ hydration works only to a degree.
 (That’s what I do).

-- Precision Hydration offer a free online tool to help asses your personal hydration requirements (here).
+- Precision Hydration offers a free online tool to help assess your personal hydration requirements (here).

 - The tablets taste nice to me.

 - Varying concentrations of tablets and pills for your precise salt needs.

 Negatives: Fuelling and hydration are obvious needs so doing it properly will have few negatives.

 - This product and Precision Hydration’s other services are perhaps weighted more towards pro sports teams and serious endurance athletes.

 - On the occasions when I do longer and more intense sessions I would look at this kind of hydration.
 However, I am not so clear as to how to combine that with the sports drinks I use for carbs/caffeine.
 Although a lucozade sport (type) drink would have something like 500mg of sodium.